-The second year of the Pediatric Urology Fellowship consists of 10 months of research and two months of clinical service.
-The fellow is exposed to a wide variety of basic science research in the Pediatric Urology Lab, part of the Cincinnati Children’s Research Foundation.
+During the second year of the Pediatric Urology Fellowship, the fellow is exposed to a wide variety of basic science research in the Pediatric Urology Lab, part of the Cincinnati Children’s Research Foundation.
 The lab’s current research focus is on the relationship between the CNS and the lower urinary tract and how stress can induce changes in bladder function and morphology.

-In addition to the basic science component, second-year fellows have the option to audit a MPH course at the University of Cincinnati.
+In addition to the basic science component and electives, second-year fellows have the option to audit a MPH course at the University of Cincinnati.
 This opportunity will give fellows valuable exposure to outcomes research.